 We utilize a clustering method to assess the accuracy of the hydrodynamic model.
 This method provides insights into the overall model accuracy by clustering the errors.
 The clustering process employs the K-means algorithm, which is a form of unsupervised machine learning (Jain, 2010).
 The original description of this method can be found in the work of Raudsepp and Maljutenko (2022).
-In our assessment, all available data within the model domain and simulation period are included, even if the verification data is unevenly distributed or occasionally sparse.
+In our assessment, all available data within the model domain and simulation period are included, even if the verification data are unevenly distributed or occasionally sparse.
 This approach allows us to evaluate the model quality at each specific location and time instance where measurements have been obtained.

-The first step of the method is the formation of a two-dimensional error space of two simultaneously measured parameters.
-A two-dimensional error space (dS,dT), where dS=(S{mod}-S{obs}) and dT=(T{mod}-T{obs}), of simultaneously measured temperature and salinity values was formed as the basis for the clustering.
-The dataset utilized in this validation study was obtained from the EMODNET dataset compiled by SMHI (SMHI, 2019).
-It comprises a total of 651,565 observations that align with the CMEMS Reanalysis simulation period, encompassing the years 1993 to 2021.
+The first step of the method is the formation of a twodimensional error space of two simultaneously measured parameters.
+A two-dimensional error space (dS, dT), where $dS = (S{mod} - S{obs})$ and $dT = (T{mod} - T{obs})$ , of simultaneously measured temperature and salinity values was formed as the basis for the clustering.
+The dataset utilized in this validation study was obtained from the EMODnet dataset compiled by SMHI (SMHI, 2023; data ref.
+4, Table 1).
+It comprises a total of 651 565 observations that align with the CMEMS reanalysis simulation period, encompassing the years 1993 to 2021.
 We extracted the nearest model values from the reanalysis dataset for each observation.